 Bidders should provide a quote for the completion of all work with their application.

 The compensation shall be due and payable upon receipt of an invoice after the completion of the consultancy.

-Travel costs to ILGA regional conferences should be excluded from the bid.
-Those travel-related expenses will be covered by ILGA World directly.
+Travel costs to meetings should not be included in the bid.
+Travel-related expenses will be covered by ILGA World directly.

-- some evidence of work related to the objectives mentioned above including at least one example of a text or report written by the bidder
+- Evidence of work related to the objectives mentioned above including at least one example of a text or report written by the bidder

-Bids will be submitted by e-mail to Daniele Paletta, ILGA World’s Communication Manager, at media(at)ilga.org.
-Please write “ILGA World digital divide consultancy research” in the email's subject line.
-Any questions can be directed by e-mail to media(at)ilga.org.
-The successful consultant(s) will be contacted in May 2023.
-We cannot offer any compensation for any work included in the bids that will not be selected.
+Bids are to be submitted by e-mail to Julia Ehrt, ILGA World’s Executive Director, at executivedirector(at)ilga.org.
+Please write “ILGA World Strategic planning consultancy” in the subject line of the email.
+Any questions can be directed by e-mail to executivedirector(at)ilga.org.
+The successful consultant(s) will be contacted in February.
+We will not be able to offer any compensation for any of the work included in the bids that will not be selected.

-Please note: ILGA World might select a team of consultants to cover all the objectives mentioned above.
+ILGA World may select a team of consultant(s) to cover all the objectives mentioned above.

-The proposals will be evaluated according to the following criteria:
+The bids will be evaluated according to the following criteria:

-- value-for-money approach: bids that provide the best overall value for money - considering quality, cost, experience, geographical/language scope addressed in the proposal, and preliminary assessment - will be preferred over unbalanced or abnormally low bids
+- value-for-money approach: bids that provide the best overall value for money - taking into account quality, cost, experience, and preliminary assessment - will be preferred over unbalanced or abnormally low bids